U.S. activists demand protection for Black lives, defunding for police

 As the tear gas clears, police reform laws are beginning to get passed.
 Chokeholds have been banned in New York State and Colorado, as well as in Houston and Raleigh, North Carolina.
 The U.S. House of Representatives is advancing a bill that will ban chokeholds in federal law enforcement.
 It will also create a national database of violent cops, so a fired officer can't simply move to a police department in some other city or town.

-After George Floyd's funeral Tuesday, his younger brother, Philonise, flew to Washington, D.C., where he testified before the House Judiciary Committee: "George wasn't hurting anyone that day.
-He didn't deserve to die over twenty dollars.
+After George Floyd's funeral Tuesday, his younger brother, Philonise, flew to Washington, D.C., where he testified before the House judiciary committee: "George wasn't hurting anyone that day.
+He didn't deserve to die over 20 dollars.
 I am asking you, is that what a Black man's worth?
 Twenty dollars?
 This is 2020.
 Enough is enough."

 Amy Goodman is the host of Democracy Now!, a daily international TV/radio news hour airing on more than 1,300 stations.
 She is the co-author, with Denis Moynihan, of The Silenced Majority, a New York Times bestseller.
 This column originally appeared on Democracy Now!